-Management's Discussion and Analysis Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis Years Ended June 30, 2021 and 2020

-The following management's discussion and analysis of the financial performance of Langston University (the University) provides an overview of the University's financial activities for the fiscal years ended June 30, 2020 and 2019.
+The following management's discussion and analysis of the financial performance of Langston University (the University) provides an overview of the University's financial activities for the fiscal years ended June 30, 2021 and 2020.
 This analysis is intended to provide a summary of significant financial activities and information and should be read in conjunction with the University's financial statements.
+Amounts for 2020 have been restated for the adoption of Governmental Accounting Standards Board (GASB) Statements No. 84 and No. 97; however, the 2019 numbers have not been restated for this change in accounting principle.